masolimano/maneage/README-hacking.md

-To keep the source and (intermediate) built files separate, you _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files (you defined it during `./configure`).
+To keep the source and (intermediate) built files separate, you _must_ define a top-level build directory variable (or `$(BDIR)`) to host all the intermediate files (you defined it during `./project configure`).
 This directory doesn't need to be version controlled or even synchronized, or backed-up in other servers: its contents are all products, and can be easily re-created any time.
 As you define targets for your new rules, it is thus important to place them all under sub-directories of `$(BDIR)`.
 As mentioned above, you always have fast access to this "build"-directory with the `.build` symbolic link.

 In this architecture, we have two types of Makefiles that are loaded into the top `Makefile`: _configuration-Makefiles_ (only independent